pausabater13/Datathon-FME-2023/README.md

-# Barcelona Datathon 2023 - Project Tiitle
+# Barcelona Datathon 2023 - Project Tiiitle

 ## Overview
 This repository contains the winning project from the UPC BarcelonaTech FME Datathon 2023, held at the Facultat de Matemàtiques i Estadística, Universitat Politècnica de Catalunya.
 Our team of data enthusiasts embarked on an exciting journey to tackle a real-world problem using cutting-edge data science techniques.